 There are actually a number of treatment options available to people suffering from hair loss, but most of them are narrowed down to the health problems that cause the hair loss in the first place.
 There are many different creams and medications available, most of which are designed to increase blood flow to the scalp and stimulate growth there.
 Other options include:

-In PRP therapy, your blood is taken and the platelet rich plasma is separated from the rest of the blood.
-This PRP is then injected into your scalp, where it may trigger new hair growth.
+In Hair Follicle Regeneration, your blood is taken and the Hair Follicle Regeneration is separated from the rest of the blood.
+This Hair Follicle Regeneration is then injected into your scalp, where it may trigger new hair growth.
 It can take a while for you to see results from this, usually about 4-6 months.

 - Laser Therapy